Phalanstere/ClusterPainter/README.md

 ## Generating cluster data

-To generate a cluster file, create an image folder with the name **images** and run the following command
+To generate a cluster file, create an image folder with the name **images**, place all your images therin and then run the following command

 ```html
 	node create_cluster.js
 ```
-In case you want to use another folder name, you have to modify the **create_cluster.js** file
+In case you want to use another folder name (or another timeframe), you have to modify the **create_cluster.js** file

 Here's the content: